 - Chocolate Chips - To give the ganache a mocha flavor, use espresso chips and chocolate chips.
 If you do not like coffee flavored desserts, just use the dark chocolate chips.

 - Peppermint Bits - You can buy bags of crushed peppermint bits for the garnish.
 Or crush a few candy canes in a bag with a wooden spoon.
 Although, I have found that the candy canes tend to get stickier much fast.

 How to make a Chocolate Peppermint Bundt Cake

 This Christmas bundt cake comes together easily with just a few simple steps.
 It is an easy cake recipe to make ahead of time, so it is ready when your guests arrive.

 - Spray a 12 cup bundt pan with nonstick baking spray, making sure to coat the pan very well.
 I prefer to use Baker's Joy over any other brand.

 - Add the cake mix, pudding mix, eggs, oil, sour cream, and peppermint creamer to a large mixing bowl.
 Beat with a mixer for 2 minutes.

 Bake and Cool

 - Pour the cake batter into the prepared pan and bake.

-- Remove the pan from the oven and let the cake cool in the pan for 10-15 minutes.
+- Remove from the oven and let the cake cool in the pan for 10-15 minutes.

 - Place a plate on top of the cake and flip the pan until the cake falls out onto the plate.
 Remove the pan and let the chocolate cake cool completely.

-- Add peppermint candy cane bits to the top of the cake before the chocolate sets.
+- Add crushed peppermint candies to the top of the cake before the chocolate ganache sets.

 No, feel free to use milk, half and half, coffee, or water in place of the coffee creamer.
 Basically any liquid that you want to use will work.